 So, although we do recognize the need for some dog owners to provide (for whatever reason) a completely meat-free diet, we also respect a dog’s natural carnivorous bias.

 For this reason, the highest rating awarded any vegetarian dog food found on this website can never exceed 2.5 stars.

 That said, and before we determine our final rating, it’s still important to estimate how much plant-based protein might be present.

-Natural Balance Vegetarian is a plant-based dry dog food using potato protein as its main source of protein, thus earning the brand 2 stars.
+Natural Balance Vegetarian is a grain-inclusive dry dog food using a modest amount of potato protein as its dominant source of protein, thus earning the brand 2.5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.